-We believe that our brand identity and reputation, including that our service is an empowering environment, has significantly contributed to the success of our business.
+We believe that our brand identity and reputation has significantly contributed to the success of our business.
 We also believe that maintaining and enhancing the "Pinterest" brand and reputation is critical to retaining and growing our user and advertiser base.
-We anticipate that maintaining and enhancing our brand and reputation will depend largely on our continued ability to provide high-quality, relevant, reliable, trustworthy and innovative products, which may require substantial investment and may not be successful.
+Maintaining and enhancing our brand and reputation depends largely on our continued ability to provide high-quality, relevant, reliable, trustworthy and innovative products, which may require substantial investment and may not be successful.
 We may need to introduce new products or updates to existing products that require Pinners to agree to new terms of service that Pinners do not like, which may negatively affect our brand and reputation.
 Additionally, advertisements or actions of our advertisers may affect our brand and reputation if Pinners do not think the advertisements help them accomplish their objectives, view the advertisements as intrusive, annoying or misleading or have poor experiences with our advertisers.

 Our brand and reputation may also be negatively affected by the content or actions of Pinners that are deemed to be hostile or inappropriate to other Pinners, by the actions of Pinners acting under false or inauthentic identities, by the use of our products or services to disseminate information that is deemed to be misleading, or by the use of our service for illicit, illegal or objectionable ends.
 We also may fail to respond expeditiously to the sharing of illegal, illicit or objectionable content on our service or objectionable practices by advertisers, or to otherwise address Pinner concerns, which could erode confidence in our brand and damage our reputation.
 We expect that our ability to identify and respond to this content in a timely manner may decrease as the number of Pinners grows, as the amount of content on the platform increases or as we expand our product and service offerings, such as video.
-Any governmental or regulatory inquiry, investigation or action, including based on the appearance of illegal, illicit or objectionable content on our platform or the failure to comply with laws and regulations, could damage our brand and reputation, regardless of the outcome.
+Any governmental or regulatory inquiry, investigation or action, including based on the appearance of illegal, illicit or objectionable content on our platform, our business practices, or failure to comply with laws and regulations, could damage our brand and reputation, regardless of the outcome.

-We have experienced, and expect to continue to experience, media, legislative, governmental and regulatory scrutiny of our decisions.
-Any scrutiny regarding us, including regarding our data privacy, copyright, content or other practices, product changes, product quality, litigation or regulatory action or regarding the actions of our employees, Pinners or advertisers or other issues, may harm our brand and reputation.
-In addition, scrutiny of other companies in our industry, including of their impact on user "screen time" or their data privacy practices, could also have a negative impact on our brand and reputation.
+We have experienced, and expect to continue to experience, media, legislative, governmental, regulatory, investor and other third-party scrutiny of our decisions.
+Any scrutiny, inquiry, investigation or action, including regarding our data privacy, copyright, content or other practices, product changes, product quality, litigation or regulatory action or regarding the actions of our employees, Pinners or advertisers or other issues, may harm our brand and reputation.
+In addition, scrutiny of other companies in our industry, including of their impact on user "screen time" or their content policies or data privacy practices, could also have a negative impact on our brand and reputation.
 These concerns, whether actual or unfounded, may also deter Pinners or advertisers from using our service.

-In addition, we may fail to adequately address the needs of Pinners or advertisers, which could erode confidence in our brand and damage our reputation.
 If we fail to promote and maintain the "Pinterest" brand or preserve our reputation, or if we incur excessive expenses in this effort, our business, revenue and financial results could be harmed.

-If our security is compromised, or Pinners or advertisers believe our security has been compromised, Pinners and advertisers may use our service less or may stop using our service altogether, which could harm our business, revenue and financial results.
+If our security is compromised, or Pinners or advertisers believe our security has been compromised, we could lose the trust of Pinners and advertisers who may use our service less or may stop using our service altogether, which could harm our business, revenue and financial results.